CrashCash/ZeroBT/README.md

 Look at my [ZeroServer](https://github.com/CrashCash/ZeroServer) code for that.

-It's interesting that the current Zero Android app doesn't work.

-The Android app can't find the motorcycle and connect to it, even after you pair with it.
-Yes, you pay $20,000 for an electric motorcycle, and you can't get a working app to connect to it and set up the custom mode or update the firmware.
-Seriously.

-There's a workaround where you can install a 1.x version of the app, connect, and then upgrade, but you have to find an older version of the app somewhere on the net and hope it doesn't have malware in it.

-What is going on out there?
-Isn't this sort of a fundamental thing to have working?
-One of the reasons I traded my 2015 for a 2021 was to have the ability to update the firmware with my phone and not have to visit the dealer.

 ### Uses
 If you're using a Raspberry Pi with built-in Bluetooth and WiFi like a Raspberry Pi 3 Model B, then it's robust enough to throw in a saddlebag and